 An almost forgotten cemetery changes everything

 Since 1663 there was a Jewish cemetery here, the last burial took place in 1934.
 After the war, the department store Hertie was built on part of the site, the rest of the site became a parking lot.
 In 1988 Hertie was demolished, a larger, modern shopping center was to be built.
-Many Ottens residents were against it, fearing an increase in car traffic.
-And then came strict Jews who protested against desecration of their cemetery.
+Many Ottensen residents were against it, fearing an increase in car traffic.
+And then orthodox Jews protested against the desecration of their cemetery.
 It even became top news in the US.

 A compromise became possible

 The new shopping center was finally built without an underground garage, the previously untouched parking lot was capped with a concrete slab, and an info wall commemorates 350 years of Jewish burials here in Ottensen.

 When the iron industry left the district at the end of the 1970s, some city planners dreamed of demolishing the entire area on a large scale and erecting residential towers of up to 20 stories here.
 Great misery was associated with the district: For example, 130 years ago, many glassblowers in their cramped living quarters suffered from tuberculosis, colloquially known as “the moths.”
 Tuberculosis victims had holes in their lungs, like a piece of cloth eaten away by moths.
 From this derives the popular name “Mottenburg” (moth castle) for Ottensen.

 From the redevelopment area to a hip district